 Understanding Your Water Report

-Alkalinity is a measure of water’s capacity to neutralise acids and is important during softening.
+Alkalinity is a measure of water’s capacity to neutralize acids and is important during softening.
 Alkalinity is the result of the presence of bicarbonates, carbonates, and hydroxides of calcium, magnesium, and sodium.
 Alkalinity and total hardness are usually nearly equal in concentration (when they are both reported in mg/l CaCO3) because they form from the same minerals.
 If alkalinity is much greater than total hardness, it may indicate that your water has passed through a water softener.
 If alkalinity is much less than total hardness it may indicate elevated levels of chloride, nitrate or sulphate.
 Water with low levels of alkalinity (less than 150 mg/l) is more likely to be corrosive.
 High alkalinity water (greater than 150 mg/l) may contribute to scaling.

 Boron is released into air, water, or soil when soils and rocks naturally weather.
 According to the World Health Organization, the health-based guideline for boron level in drinking water is 2.4 mg/l.